MultiPath/Squirrel/README.md

   pytorch >= 0.4 <br>
   torchtext >= 0.3 (installed from the source) <br>
   tqdm <br>
-  tensorflow-cpu, tensorbaordX <br> (if need to use tensorboard for visualization)
+  tensorflow-cpu, tensorbaordX <br> (optional) use tensorboard for visualization

 **Dataset** <br>
 We provided the proprocessed (BPE) parallel corpora at <br>